OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 Now you need to download the software for controlling the robotic car with Bluetooth.

--The link shown in the manual works fine -- you will have folder containing m2-lesson4.ino which will work with the Arduino development environment (IDE).
+- The link shown in the manual works fine -- you will have folder containing m2-lesson4.ino which will work with the Arduino development environment (IDE).
 The manual also shows you what some of the Arduino IDE screens will look like.

--Always virus scan files when you download them.
+- Always virus scan files when you download them.
 I virus scanned this file -- it is fine according to NAV Feb 8, 2024 (of course, as would be expected).

--Then open the Arduino IDE exactly as described above.
+- Then open the Arduino IDE exactly as described above.
 As well, the manual shows several screens of the Arduino IDE.
 Make sure your Arduino IDE is configured exactly like before (i.e., correct Arduino board is specified).

--Click 'Open' and load in m2-lesson4.ino
+- Click 'Open' and load in m2-lesson4.ino

--Then attach the USB cable to the Arduino board connector on the robot car, exactly like you did above when we uploaded software to the car's Arduino board.
+- Then attach the USB cable to the Arduino board connector on the robot car, exactly like you did above when we uploaded software to the car's Arduino board.
 (The power on your robot car should be turned off -- the cable will supply power to the Arduino board. )

--Now click the upload arrow (green arrow inside a circle at the top left corner).
+- Now click the upload arrow (green arrow inside a circle at the top left corner).

--The software in m2-lesson4.ino will now be uploaded to the Arduino board in your robotic car.
+- The software in m2-lesson4.ino will now be uploaded to the Arduino board in your robotic car.

 Ok... software successfully loaded.
 Let's see if I can pair my cellphone (an Android Pixel 7) with the Bluetooth board on the robotic car.
 Success -- it detects a device called HC02 which is from the robotic car and successfully pairs with it.